MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/kernel-mode-testing-of-wddm-features.md

 The generated command buffer shouldn't contain privileged instructions.

-UMD submits the generated command buffer for execution using [**D3DKMTSubmitCommand**](/windows-hardware/drivers/ddi/d3dkmthk/nf-d3dkmthk-d3dkmtsubmitcommand) or [**D3DKMTSubmitCommandToHwQueue**](/windows-hardware/drivers/ddi/d3dkmthk/nf-d3dkmthk-d3dkmtsubmitpresentblttohwqueue).
+A user-mode client driver (for example, Cuda) submits the generated command buffer for execution using [**D3DKMTSubmitCommand**](/windows-hardware/drivers/ddi/d3dkmthk/nf-d3dkmthk-d3dkmtsubmitcommand) or [**D3DKMTSubmitCommandToHwQueue**](/windows-hardware/drivers/ddi/d3dkmthk/nf-d3dkmthk-d3dkmtsubmitpresentblttohwqueue).
 In the future, the buffer content will be submitted as part of user-mode submission.

 When a generated command buffer is submitted for execution, it's guaranteed that the command buffer contains device instructions for a single test command.